 Lab Exercise 11: Designing Interaction

 This project completes the semester with a design task that requires a multi-stage interaction with the user combined with some type of simulation.
 This is the fourth and final part of a multi-part project, and the primary challenge is designing and then implementing a more complex user interface and interaction than prior projects.
-Alternatively, you can choose to simulate a phenomenon of your choice, such as a spring/mass/damper system using a design similar to ones we have been using.
+Alternatively, you can choose to simulate a phenomenon of your choice.

 The Zelle documentation, is also available.